eea76/sqs_dynamodb/readme.md

 ##### Delete the message from the queue
 - after the message has been added to the dynamo table, call the `delete_item` method
 - loop through the messages and if a message's MessageGroupId matches the job_id, delete it
 - I'm not sure yet what gets deleted from the here: the entire message?
+- This part is actually a mess and doesn't work yet.

 ##### Query the database
 - If you want to ensure the messages made it from the queue to the Dynamo table (as well as seeing everything other table data), you can perform a scan operation in the console: